topalw/snp_calling_scripts/README.md

 `sbatch g1_make_gvcf.slurm sample_name [1,2,...,10]` for each list of genomic intervals in the contig_intervals folder
 7. Then gather the 10 gvcf intervals with g2 as `sbatch g2_gather_intervals.slurm sample_name` to get 1 gvcf / ind or merge different individuals into 1 gvcf/interval with g3_merge_pop_gvcf.slurm that needs an input file that is just a list of files ex( sample1_interval1.gvcf.gz sample2_interval1.gvcf.gz ...)
 8. You can now either genotype a set of known snps with g0 at the total individual gvcf (output of g2) or do a joint calling with g4.
-9. The steps are broadly illustrated in the following image
+9. The steps are broadly illustrated in the following image but detailed in the wiki (in progress):

 ![Alt text](scheme.jpg "A scheme of the SNP-calling")